 Layout planning plays a critical role in modern high frequency switching converter design.
-Circuit boards with good layout can help the IC functions properly and achieve low losses, low switching noise, and stable operation with improved performance.
-The following guidelines are suggested for better IC performance.
+Circuit boards with good layout can help the IC functions properly and achieve low losses, low switching noise, and stable operation with good performance.
+For the best performance of the RT8127, the following PCB Layout guidelines must be strictly followed.

-- Place the filter capacitor close to the device pin, within 12mm (0.5 inch) if possible. - ▶ Place the frequency setting resistor close to the IC frequency setting pin. - Place feedback and compensation circuits as close to the device pin as possible. - Keep current limit setting network as close as possible to the IC.
-Routing of the network should avoid coupling to high voltage switching node. - Connections from the drivers to the respective gate of the high side or the low side MOSFET should be as short as possible to reduce stray inductance.
+- Place the filter capacitor close to the device pin, within 12mm (0.5 inch) if possible. - Place the frequency setting resistor close to the IC frequency setting pin. - > Place feedback and compensation circuits as close to the device pin as possible. - Keep current limit setting network as close as possible to the IC.
+Routing of the network should avoid coupling to high voltage switching node. - · Connections from the drivers to the respective gate of the high side or the low side MOSFET should be as short as possible to reduce stray inductance.
 Use 0.65mm (25 mils) or wider trace. - All sensitive analog traces and components such as VOUTx, FBx, GND, PGOOD and VCC should be placed away from high voltage switching nodes such as PHASEx, LGATEx, UGATEx, or BOOTx nodes to avoid coupling.
-Use internal layer(s) as ground plane(s) and shield the feedback trace from power traces and components. - ▶ Gather ground terminal of VIN capacitor(s), VOUTx capacitor(s), and source of low side MOSFETs as close as possible.
+Use internal layer(s) as ground plane(s) and shield the feedback trace from power traces and components. - Gather ground terminal of VIN capacitor(s), VOUTx capacitor(s), and source of low side MOSFETs as close as possible.
 PCB trace defined as PHASEx node, which connects to source of high side MOSFET, drain of low side MOSFET and high voltage side of the inductor, should be as short and wide as possible. - Keep Channel 1 and Channel 2 network isolated to avoid mutually noise coupling.